-You would get a small dose of the drug and then gradually raise it.
-The slow increase may get your body more used to the drug and cut your risk of an allergic reaction.
+You would get a small dose of the drug and then it would be raised gradually.
+The slow increase may get your body more used to the drug and lower your risk of an allergic reaction.
 It’s done in the hospital or doctor’s office.

 Questions to Ask Your Doctor

-Do I need drug allergy testing?
+- Do I need drug allergy testing?

-What can I do to protect myself?
+- What can I do to protect myself?

-Am I more likely to be allergic to other drugs?
+- Am I more likely to be allergic to other drugs?